Python-SIP/sip/doc/pyproject_toml.rst

     or ``"NAME=VALUE"``.

 **disabled-features**
     The value is a list of disabled :directive:`%Feature` tags.
+There is also a corresponding command line option.

 **docstrings**
     The boolean value specifies if docstrings that describe the signature of